[HISTORY: Adopted by the Town Board of the Town of Clifton Park 9-3-2019 by L.L. No. 7-2019. Amendments noted where applicable.]

 - VENDOR, HAWKER and PEDDLER

-- Includes, except as hereinafter expressly provided, any person, either principal or agent, who, from any boat or car or on a railroad track or in any public street or public place or by going from house to house or place of business to place of business on foot or on or from any animal or vehicle, sells or barters, offers for sale or barter or carries or exposes for sale or barter any goods, wares or merchandise except milk or newspapers.
+- Includes, except as hereinafter expressly provided, any person, either principal or agent, who, from any car, bicycle, or in any public street or public place or by going from house to house or place of business to place of business on foot or from any vehicle, sells or barters, offers for sale or barter or carries or exposes for sale or barter any goods, wares or merchandise except milk or newspapers.

 Generally, nothing in this chapter shall apply to sales conducted pursuant to statute or by order of any court or to any person selling personal property at wholesale to dealers in such article.